sourcelight/springboot-kafka/README.md

 * we need to configure a ConsumerFactory and a KafkaListenerContainerFactory
 * now it's possible to use @KafkaListener once we've declared also: @EnableKafka in the configuration class
 * Note that "listenToPartitionAndOffset" listen from  the designed offset, but consumes always the current inserted offset even if "designed offset" > "actual offset"
+* Note the use of "ConcurrentKafkaListenerContainerFactory", it's thread-safe and manages multiple threads(setConcurrency(num threads < partition number))
+* While the "KafkaMessageListenerContainer" manages only one thread for all partitions and multiple topics

 Test consumers:
 * 2 consumers on the same topic